Parrett and Axe Parish Council

 For hikers, the Parrett trail starts between the two villages, at the riverâ€™s source.
 It is then way marked for some fifty miles to where it empties into the Bristol Channel.
 Other long distance trails in the area include the South West Coastal Path and the Wessex Ridgeway.

-There is a range of accommodation in the parish including The Old Bakery, The Old Post Office and Church Hill Cottage.
+There is a range of accommodation in the parish including The Old Bakery and Church Hill Cottage.
 Both the pubs, The Coach and Horses in South Perrott and Winyardâ€™s Gap in Chedington offer Bed and Breakfast as well as fine beers, live music, skittles and excellent â€˜pub grubâ€™.

 So, there is just about something for everyone.
 Do join us!